Pylons/pyramid/docs/narr/urldispatch.rst

   A Python dotted-path name to a Routes `filter function
   <http://routes.groovie.org/manual.html#filter-functions>`_.

-absolute

-  A boolean (true/false) indicating whether this route is absolute.

-member_name

-  The member name for this route.

-collection_name

-  The collection name for this route.

 condition_method

   The name of the HTTP method used as the Routes `condition method